Routine use cases

 Full context before the next step

 This page is written for readers who want a useful answer before downloading an app.
-"How to build a gentle neck-aware practice face yoga routine" includes a direct answer, five practical sections, a clear evidence boundary, official Orena links, and a soft app CTA for readers who are ready to act.
+"Routine steps: neck aware practice" includes a direct answer, five practical sections, a clear evidence boundary, official Orena links, and a soft app CTA for readers who are ready to act.

 Section 1

-For "How to build a gentle neck-aware practice face yoga routine", the cleanest version of this advice is intentionally narrow.
-In an iPhone reminder flow where the app should reduce decision fatigue, "How to build a gentle neck-aware practice face yoga routine" is usually a practical decision rather than a promise hunt.
+For "Routine steps: neck aware practice", the cleanest version of this advice is intentionally narrow.
+In an iPhone reminder flow where the app should reduce decision fatigue, "Routine steps: neck aware practice" is usually a practical decision rather than a promise hunt.
 The reader is trying to decide whether the next session should be shorter, so the first move should be observable: repeat the same sequence long enough to learn from it.
-If that choice makes the next session easier to repeat for "How to build a gentle neck-aware practice face yoga routine", the article has done its.
+If that choice makes the next session easier to repeat for "Routine steps: neck aware practice", the article has done its job.
+If "Routine steps: neck aware practice" only creates more searching, pause before adding another.

 Section 2